How to use Not So Rigid Designer

 WIF Export #

 WIF files, or Weaving Information Format, can be used in many other weaving programs.
-You can export to WIF from the list of designs (e.g. select Pick Up Designer from the home page), using the Export button.
+You can export to WIF from the list of designs (Designs from the home page), using the Export button.
 I am continuing to work on improving the mapping to shafts over time.

 Repeat Design (Preview) #